Delaf: Biography

 In 2004, Delaf and Dubuc would co-create Les Nombrils, a comic strip that focuses on the social life of three teenage girls, for the Québécois humour magazine, Safarir.
 The following year, Spirou, a Franco-Belgian comics magazine, would pick up the strip, which they carried ever since.
+However, in 2021, production on the comic came to a halt when coauthor Dubuc separated from Delaf, thus leaving the comic on an indefinite hiatus.